 On Sept.
 11, 2001, I was working as a general assignment reporter in Upstate New York.
-A couple of days later I was told to go interview the mother of Ed Beyea, who perished on the 27th floor of 1 World Trade Center.
+A couple of days later I was told to go interview the mother of Ed Beyea, who perished on the 27th floor of the World Trade Center’s North Tower.

 It was not my ideal assignment.
 The thought of shoving a microphone in the face of a grieving mother had always made me cringe.
 But I was a new reporter with strict marching orders.